mrocklin/blog/_posts/work/2016-12-31-dask-images.md

 4. Transpose data to get a time-series for every pixel, compute FFTs

 This last step is quite fun.
-Even if you skim through the rest of this article I recommend checkout out the last section.
+Even if you skim through the rest of this article I recommend checking out the last section.

 Inspect Dataset